lrotermund/blog/content/posts/symfony-and-htmx-poc.md

 with my fantasy shop.
 I am convinced that everyone will see at least some benefit in HTMX.

-If you don't feel like building something yourself, feel free to fork the PoC and play around with the endpoints and functions, maybe you could build a checkout or a dynamic slider on the homepage?
+If you don't feel like building something yourself, feel free to fork the
+{{< abbr "PoC" "Proof of concept" >}} and play around with the endpoints and functions, maybe you could build a checkout or a dynamic slider on the homepage?
 In any case, there are a lot of possibilities.

 ## Of course, we still need Vue, React, and the like